abyssmu/CS598-Hadi-Womack/README.md

 ### Steps To Run

-1. The following packages are required to run (some are built into Python):
+1. The following package imports are required to run:

 	* from nilearn import image, datasets
 	* from scipy.ndimage import gaussian_filter, zoom